What is Open Syllabus?

 What about people and publishers?

-Publishers data is structurally similar to authors but has some unique features.
+Publisher data is similar to author data but introduces some unique issues.
 The quality of publisher data in the source catalogs is generally terrible, with no consistent representation of publisher names, ownership structures, or roles in publication.
 However, the finite number of publishers makes the data easier to clean.
-We have aggressively cleaned much of it, making relatively complete publisher records possible in many cases (at the expense of some of the complexity embedded in the records).
+We aggressively clean much of it, making relatively complete publisher records possible in many cases (at the expense of some of the complexity embedded in the records).

-We also list academic journals in the publisher section.
+We also list academic journals and media outlets in the publisher section.

 Does Open Syllabus show syllabi?

-Finally, OS does not display syllabi from countries or territories where we think the disclosure of teaching choices could put faculty at risk or diminish academic freedom.
-The list of excluded countries and territories is based, in part, on the Scholars at Risk Network’s Academic Freedom Monitoring Project and related Free to Think reports, as well as Freedom House country reports.
-This list currently includes:
+We do not display syllabi from countries or territories where the disclosure of teaching choices could put faculty at risk.
+Our list of excluded countries and territories is based on the Academic Freedom score in Freedom House country reports.
+Syllabi from countries with a score of two or lower (out of four) are not displayed.

 How is Open Syllabus funded?